Metalex48/CPSC4810-assignment2/README.md

 # CPSC4810-assignment2
 Assignment 2 of CPSC 4810 in Langara College.
-Here we read do the following:
+Here we do the following:
 - Read a CSV file and turn it into a Pandas dataframe.
 - Analyze the dataframe to get some insights.
 - Display some values with the help of Matplotlib.